tldr-devops/aws-eks-terraform/README.md

 Check the [./example/outputs.example](./example/outputs.example) file to get an example of the output.
 For setting DNS you can describe ingress external address with kubectl: `kubectl get service/apisix-ingress-controller-apisix-gateway -n ingress-apisix`.

 Also `~/.kube/eks-${account_id}-${region}-${cluster_name}` kubeconfig will be created by `aws eks` utility.

-## About the Author

-Hello, everyone!
-My name is Filipp, and I have been working with high load distribution systems and services, security, monitoring, continuous deployment and release management (DevOps domain) since 2012.

-One of my passions is developing DevOps solutions and contributing to the open-source community.
-By sharing my knowledge and experiences, I strive to save time for both myself and others while fostering a culture of collaboration and learning.

-I had to leave my home country, Belarus, due to my participation in [protests against the oppressive regime of dictator Lukashenko](https://en.wikipedia.org/wiki/2020%E2%80%932021_Belarusian_protests), who maintains a close affiliation with Putin.
-Since then, I'm trying to build my life from zero in other countries.

-If you are seeking a skilled DevOps lead or architect to enhance your project, I invite you to connect with me on [LinkedIn](https://www.linkedin.com/in/filipp-frizzy-289a0360/) or explore my valuable contributions on [GitHub](https://github.com/Friz-zy/).
-Let's collaborate and create some cool solutions together :)

 ## Support